Negotiations with Georgia President Giorgi Margvelashvili

 The Belarusian head of state was informed in detail about the history of the company, about various peculiarities of cognac production and consumption.

-Alexander Lukashenko and Giorgi Margvelashvili also did some blending (spirits of different maturity were mixed to produce ready-made beverage) and sealed a barrel in anticipation of the 25thanniversary of Belarus-Georgia relations.
+Aleksandr Lukashenko and Giorgi Margvelashvili also did some blending (spirits of different maturity were mixed to produce ready-made beverage) and sealed a barrel in anticipation of the 25thanniversary of Belarus-Georgia relations.